The reasons why your accommodation might be unsuitable for you and your family and what you can do about it

 High travel costs

-- In some cases, councils or support services can help cover travel costs or assist in moving to more accessible accommodation.
+- In some cases, councils or support services can help cover travel costs.

 Safety concerns and physical limitations